Tuesday, May 31, 2011

 Wrapping up the weekend and heading into the last week of May

+The Esplanade West edge of Lagoon Reserve was quickly planted with grasses, groundcovers and small shrubs indigenous to our area.
+Previous years' plantings are looking good with healthy and diverse ground covers.
 Over the coming week, I will introduce the Council's sustainable transport policy framework and the bike and walk plans which are out for your comments.

 Friday, May 20, 2011